 But he himself has not yet done anything to show the Lebanese people that he has what it takes to impose his stated objectives and will and begin steering the country away from the ills of the past 50 years.

-Because the Lebanese are obssessed with money, the Finance Minister in any government must sign and approve any decision by the government.
-For instance, if the government decides to appoint judges to vacant positions on the Supreme Court, and the latter cannot adjudicate any issue before it unless it is complete, the Shiite Finance Minister refuses to sign and the government's decision is not implemented.
-In the case of the Beirut Harbior explosion, for example, the Shiite Hezbollah Finance Minister has refused to approve such a decision that would allow the Supreme Court to facilitate the Independent Investigator's job of pursuing the mostly Shiite officials responsible for the explosion.
+Because the Lebanese are obsessed with money, the Finance Minister in any government must sign and approve any decision by the government because cheating and stealing are assumed to be the default Lebanese option and the Finance Minister is supposed to watch for any such corruption.
+But handing out this power to the Hezbollah criminals is laughable because they are the cheaters and robbers.
+Furthermore, by refusing to sign on government decisions, Hezbollah's Finance Minister can stall any such decision.
+For instance, if the government decides to appoint judges to vacant positions on the Supreme Court, and the latter cannot adjudicate any issue unless it is completely staffed, the Shiite Finance Minister refuses to sign, and the government's decision is not implemented.
+In the case of the Beirut Harbor explosion, for example, the Shiite Hezbollah Finance Minister has refused to approve such a decision that would allow the Supreme Court to facilitate the Independent Investigator's job of pursuing the mostly Shiite officials responsible for the explosion.

 This is only one example of how the Finance Minister can derail an entire administration by blocking any decision.

-And that is why the Shiite parties - that have now been decimated during their last war with Israel - continue to hang on to the Finance Ministry because it is their last opportunity to remain relevant.
+And that is why the Shiite parties - that have now been decimated during their last war with Israel - continue to hang on to the Finance Ministry because it is their last opportunity to remain relevant through stealing and obstructing.

 But Aoun and Salam continue to cajole the Shiite duo with endless negotiations.
-On one hand, Aoun and Salam know that keeping Finance in the hands of the Shiite renegades would essentially kill the new administration's chances at succeeding in their stated reformist objectives.
+On one hand, Aoun and Salam know that keeping Finance in the hands of the Shiite terror masters would essentially kill the new administration's chances at succeeding in its stated reformist objectives.
 On the other hand, Aoun and Salam fear the "strife" that may ensue from a despondent Shiite duo without the Finance portfolio.
-"Strife" is code word for Hezbollah to take the streets like it did in May 2008, restart its assassinations and car-bombings campaign, or even trigger a war between Hezbollah and the Lebanese Army.
+"Strife" is code word for Hezbollah to take its weapons and "Black Shirt" Fascist militia to the streets like it did in May 2008, restart its assassinations and car-bombings campaign, or even trigger a war between Hezbollah and the Lebanese Army.

-With the criminal Zionists refusing to withdraw from the south as all resolutions ad agreements require it to do, it seems that Israel wants to give Hezbollah all the pretexts it needs to continue its "resistance", which in turn give Israel its own pretexts to "fight terrorism" by stealing land, destroying all life in the south with the ultimate objective of annexing the Lebanese south and colonizing it like it doing in Gaza, the West Bank, and the Golan.
+With the criminal Zionists refusing to withdraw from the south as all resolutions and agreements require them to do, it seems that Israel wants, again, to give Hezbollah all the pretexts it needs to continue its "resistance", which in turn gives Israel its own pretexts to "defend itself" by "fighting terrorism", stealing land, destroying all life in the south with the ultimate objective of annexing the Lebanese south and colonizing it like it is doing in Gaza, the West Bank, and the Golan.

-Aoun and Salam have only one option to salvage whatever remains of this lemon republic called Lebanon: Assemble a government with politically unaffiliated ministers they choose regardless of whether the establishment parties like it or not.
-Let the parliament (now controlled by criminals, warlords and other establishment parties) retaliate by giving the new government a no-confidence vote, and let the chips fall where they may.
+Aoun and Salam have only one option to salvage whatever remains of this lemon republic called Lebanon: Assemble a government with independent, politically unaffiliated ministers they themselves choose regardless of whether the establishment parties like it or not.
+Let the parliament (now controlled by the criminals, warlords and other establishment parties) retaliate by denying the new government their vote of confidence, and let the chips finally fall where they may.
+The Lebanese people are so tired of the 50-year old rape of the country that they are willing to accept one more episode of violence if there is hope that it will be the last.

 If they put up a fight, even if bloody, the outcome could be one of two things: